 The end of the Cold War and the growing threat of tactical ballistic missiles convinced the DoD that it needed to upgrade its missile warning system, producing Space-Based Infrared System (SBIRS).
 Initially, the plan was to replace the DSP satellites with new SBIRS satellites in geosynchronous orbit (and the packages on the Trumpet satellites, which would give improved coverage over Russia), while adding an IR constellation in low orbit that could track not only missile launches but reentry vehicles in mid-flight.
 This was also seen as a way to build on Slow Walker, taking advantage of multi-color sensors5 and improved computing power to track even stealthy aircraft and pass the data directly to tactical users.
 Unfortunately, this system soon fell victim to budget cuts, and ended up with only two test satellites flown as part of the Space Tracking and Surveillance System.
 Today, the new Space Development Agency is trying once again to implement something similar, with the rationale that it will allow us to track hypersonic weapons.6

 But IR is good for things other than missile detection.
 In fact, the very first system to look at the Earth from space, predating even Corona, operated in IR.
 It was TIROS, a satellite containing an IR TV camera and designed to look at weather.
 Weather is a vital factor in military operations, and the DOD was quick to get in the game, launching a long series of satellites under the imaginatively-named Defense Meteorological Satellite Program (DMSP).
 These, and many other weather satellites, are in sun-synchronous orbits and carry a wide variety of instruments that allow them to probe the structure and behavior of the atmosphere.
-Recently, the US weather satellite program has fallen into turmoil, with programs cancelled left and right, but it looks like the DoD is planning to get data from their own Weather System Follow-on Microwave satellite, scheduled to launch in 2024, as well as tapping into the NOAA's Joint Polar Satellite System and Geostationary Operational Environmental Satellite System.
-The geostationary elements of this system also carry sensors to detect distress beacons, although they are unable to locate said beacons because they are stationary, and the process relies on the doppler shift picked up by satellites in lower orbits.7
+Recently, the US weather satellite program has fallen into turmoil, with programs cancelled left and right, but it looks like the DoD is planning to get data from their own Weather System Follow-on Microwave satellite, which launched in 2024, as well as tapping into the NOAA's Joint Polar Satellite System and Geostationary Operational Environmental Satellite System.
+The geostationary elements of this system also carry sensors to detect distress beacons, although they are unable to locate said beacons because they are stationary, and the process relies on the doppler shift picked up by satellites in lower orbits.

 But SAR can mean two things in the context of satellite sensors, Search And Rescue or Synthetic Aperture Radar, which brings us to our last topic for this post.
 The problem with conventional imaging satellites is that they are unable to pierce cloud and darkness, and almost as important, can't pierce camouflage all that well.
 This was a serious problem when the US was worried about a giant Soviet armored buildup in Germany, and they decided to solve the problem by building a series of satellites that would use radar to produce images of the ground, seeing through bad weather, darkness, and many forms of camouflage.
 The result was known as Lacrosse, and the first was launched in 1988, on the second Space Shuttle mission after the Challenger disaster.
-Because radar waves are at least 4 orders of magnitude larger than optical waves, any radar picture is going to be 3 orders of magnitude less precise if taken the same way.8 This isn't particularly useful if you want an actual image, a problem solved through the use of synthetic-aperture radar, a process where signals-processing witchcraft is used to integrate radar returns from various positions along the satellite's orbit to fool the radar into thinking it has a much larger antenna, and thus can build a more detailed picture.
+Because radar waves are at least 4 orders of magnitude larger than optical waves, any radar picture is going to be 3 orders of magnitude less precise if taken the same way.7 This isn't particularly useful if you want an actual image, a problem solved through the use of synthetic-aperture radar, a process where signals-processing witchcraft is used to integrate radar returns from various positions along the satellite's orbit to fool the radar into thinking it has a much larger antenna, and thus can build a more detailed picture.
 Estimated resolution for Lacrosse is probably around 1', and the commercial TerraSAR-X produces 1 meter images for anyone who is willing to pay.
 More recently, Lacrosse has been replaced by the radar component of the Future Imagery Architecture program, which appears to have gone somewhat better than its optical counterpart.
 These are notable for using some of the most extreme orbital inclinations I've ever seen, at around 120°.

 But all of these satellites have a major limitation.
 While their resolution is impressive, they can only image a relatively small area at a given time.
 This is adequate if you want to make sure that the Warsaw Pact isn't stockpiling tanks under camouflages net in eastern Germany, or even if you want to check maritime traffic around, say, Singapore.
 But the oceans are wide, and you'll need something slightly different if you want to try and find ships in their vastness.
 We'll take a look at that next time.

 2 Note that this sort of thing isn't uncommon in the satellite world.
 There are reports that some KH-11 satellites have secondary SIGINT capabilities, and that a number of imaging satellites flew with small SIGINT satellites as secondary payloads.
-Very little is known about these.
+Very little is known about these. ⇑

-3 I should probably also mention the mission of detecting nuclear detonations, a job first done by the Vela satellites in the 60s, and then given to DSP as an obvious extension of the IR sensing mission.
+3 I should probably also mention the mission of detecting nuclear detonations, a job first done by the Vela satellites in the 60s, and then given to DSP as an obvious extension of the IR sensing mission. ⇑

 4 It's unclear exactly why only the Backfires were visible.
 Some sources say it was the use of afterburner, which is plausible.
-Also plausible is the presence of multiple large aircraft close together, which is not particularly common.
+Also plausible is the presence of multiple large aircraft close together, which is not particularly common. ⇑

 5 There's a whole world of figuring out what sort of sensors to deploy and the like, and you can often get surprisingly detailed information by comparing different bands.
-If you're interested in how all of this works, the old NASA remote sensing tutorial is excellent, if long and rather dated.
+If you're interested in how all of this works, the old NASA remote sensing tutorial is excellent, if long and rather dated. ⇑

 6 I am skeptical that SBIRS can't handle this on its own, and suspect that this is empire-building, exactly as I predicted.
-I should also caution against looking too deeply into SDA, which is a near-toxic brew of 5-sided thought, Pentagonese, and Silicon Valley buzzwords.
+I should also caution against looking too deeply into SDA, which is a near-toxic brew of 5-sided thought, Pentagonese, and Silicon Valley buzzwords. ⇑

-8 No, this isn't a typo.
-The radar antenna can be larger, but not larger enough.
+7 No, this isn't a typo.
+The radar antenna can be larger, but not larger enough. ⇑

 Comments